Skip to main content

 Francesca Farmer, Research Fellow Andrea Wallace, Co-Director Michael Weinberg, Co-Director

-The original version of the charts incorporated into this handbook were created by student clinicians Xanthia Hargreaves, Batya Kemper, and Talya Whyte at the NYU Law Technology Law & Policy Clinic.
+The original version of the charts incorporated into this handbook were created by student clinicians Xanthia Hargreaves, Lindsay Harris, Batya Kemper, and Talya Whyte at the NYU Law Technology Law & Policy Clinic.
 That work, as part of representation with GLAM-E Lab collaborators, forms the foundation for this generally applicable guidance.

 Contact us at info@glamelab.org or https://glamelab.org/